wsauret/Epic7-OCR-Script/README.md

 ###### Optimizer

 * Make sure you have the latest version of the optimizer here: https://github.com/Zarroc2762/E7-Gear-Optimizer/releases.

-After running the optimizer, select "Import JSON from web optimizer (/u/HyrTheWinter)".
-Then click the "Import" button and browse to the folder that exported_gear.json is in and load it.
-You should see green text at the bottom saying "Succesfully imported 0 heroes and X items..." where x is the number of screenshots you took.
+* After launching the optimizer, select ``Import JSON from web optimizer (/u/HyrTheWinter)``.
+Then click the ``Import`` button and browse to the folder that ``exported_gear.json`` is in and load it.
+You should see green text at the bottom saying ``Succesfully imported 0 heroes and X items...`` where x is the number of screenshots you took.
 Congratulations!
-You've imported your gear.
+You've imported your gear into the optimizer.

 ###### Sanity Checks

 * I highly recommend doing some quick sanity checks of the imported gear to ensure the script didnt make any mistakes.
 The most common error with this OCR library is adding a '7' to the end of the recognized number.
 So a spd sub of 10 could be recorded as 107.
 Go to the inventory tab in the optimizer and click each stat column heading to sort the values.
 Just make sure that none of the highest values are crazy.
+If they are, just delete the 7 at the end.
 Congratulations!
 You're ready to start optimizing your gear.

 ###### Using in the Future